isdenmois/book-uploader/docs/screens.md

 ## Profile screen

-That screen is used to auth in litres service:
+That screen is used for auth in litres service:

 ![Profile login](./profile.png)